 George Washington's Birthday/Daisy Gatson Bates Day closings

-The following state, federal and local government offices' schedules may be affected by holiday observances Monday.
-The federal government observes George Washington's Birthday, while state and local offices observe both Washington's Birthday and Daisy Gatson Bates Day on Monday.
+The following state, federal and local government offices’ schedules may be affected by holiday observances today.
+The federal government observes George Washington’s Birthday, while state and local offices observe both Washington’s Birthday and Daisy Gatson Bates Day.

 GARBAGE COLLECTION